 Nuclear legislation.
 Kiev, Ukraine 1999.

-National report of Ukraine “On compliance with the obligations of the Convention on Nuclear Safety”
+National report “On Compliance of Ukraine with Obligations under the Convention on Nuclear Safety”

 APPENDIX 1: INTERNATIONAL, MULTILATERAL AND BILATERAL AGREEMENTS